 This one day clinical audit masterclass will provide you with a full understanding of why clinical audit is important to organisations, teams and individuals (e.g. helping to meet your revalidation requirements).

-The day starts by focusing on why clinical audit is important in 2019.
+The day starts by focusing on why clinical audit is important.
 Learners undertake a number of short activities to help them understand how clinical audit relates to research, service evaluation and other current quality improvement techniques.